GabrielaGodek/GabrielaGodek/README.md

 I believe that acquiring these skills will not only enhance team communication but also contribute significantly to the overall growth and performance of the team.
 </p>
+<p>Enthusiastic about blockchain, just diving into the world of web3, and fueled by coffee ☕️.
+Exploring the decentralized future, coding my own path.
+Let's connect and delve into the fascinating realm of technology!</p>

 ## Professionally, I use